 - Many industrial noise control HVAC projects

 Years ago, industrial engineers labeled the product as a lead blanket.
-Lead has been replaced by a safer environmental noise reduction mass loaded vinyl. eNoise Control can offer many enclosure or sound wall options for your sound proof application.
+Since then, manufacturers have replaced the lead in the blankets with mass loaded vinyl, which is a safer material. eNoise Control can offer many enclosure or sound wall options for your sound proof application.
 Please call or email us today for design and price quote.

 How Sound Curtains Work

 Sound curtains form a flexible barrier between sources of noise and living or working spaces.
-They work on two principles: absorption and redirection.
-Sound waves move through air much in the same way that ripples move through water.
+They work on the principles of absorption and redirection.
+Sound waves move through air in much the same way that ripples move through water.
 Like ripples in water, sound waves become disrupted when they encounter a barrier.
 The shape of that barrier affects how waves behave.
 The quilting on our vinyl-coated sound curtains forms multiple curved surfaces that redirect sound waves.
 As they bounce off the vinyl surfaces, sound waves lose their coherence and are rendered harmless.

 Fiberglass quilting bonded to a vinyl barrier forms a second layer of protection from noise.
 Like insulation in a permanent wall, the batting within sound curtains absorbs sound waves and creates a quieter environment.
 A thick layer of padding reduces noise pollution with minimal bulk.
 While redirected sound waves lose their coherence, absorption reduces the overall level of sound.
 Choose a preferred thickness based on the degree of noise pollution.

 Sound curtains differ from permanent noise-reduction installations in their flexibility.
-While they can present a permanent solution for noise reduction, soundproofing curtains also travel where they’re needed and store out of the way when not in use.
-For office buildings and commercial spaces that are undergoing renovations in stages, movable soundproofing isolates the worksite no matter where the workers are located.
+While they can be used as a permanent solution for noise reduction, soundproofing curtains can also be moved where they are needed and stored out of the way when not in use.
+For office buildings and commercial spaces that are undergoing renovations in stages, movable soundproofing isolates the worksite regardless of the location of the workers.
 They also can create a temporary sonic barrier around an enclosed space for meetings or break rooms on construction sites.

 Unlike permanent walls, modular soundproofing curtains do not disrupt air-flow or limit access to soundproofed zones.
 Velcro closures make moving through the auditory barrier simple for equipment and personnel.
 An installation of sound curtains that surrounds noisy equipment can retract when that equipment is not in use, providing additional work space and allowing air to circulate freely.

-- All of our acoustical curtains consist of vinyl, vinyl-coated fiberglass cloth and fiberglass batting
+- All of our sound curtains consist of vinyl, vinyl-coated fiberglass cloth and fiberglass batting

 - Grommets across the top border facilitate hanging